 Guidelines for the University Scholars Program

 Undergraduate students from any college who wish to conduct research with a faculty member in the College of Public Health and Health Professions are eligible to compete for this award although preference is given to students in the college.
-Students should talk with a faculty member with whom they would like to conduct research and then complete the University Scholar’s Program 2013-2014 Application.
+Students should talk with a faculty member with whom they would like to conduct research and then complete the University Scholar’s Program 2016-2017 Application.
 Applications are available on line at the University Scholars page (www.scholars.ufl.edu).
 The completed application must include the faculty mentor’s signature.
 The student needs to submit a copy of the completed application to the dean’s office for final selection by the College Committee.
-Nominations will be accepted until Friday, February 15, 2013.
-Any questions concerning the University Scholars Program should be addressed to Dr. Russell Bauer at firstname.lastname@example.org.
-In order to be considered, nomination packets need to be sent to Katie Sharp, administrative assistant in the Dean’s office, in HPNP Complex, room 4113 and must include:
+Nominations will be accepted until 5:00 p.m., Thursday, February 26 2016.
+Any questions concerning the University Scholars Program should be addressed to Dr. Jamie Pomeranz at email@example.com.
+In order to be considered, nomination packets need to be brought to JoAnne Ruman, HPNP Complex, room 3189 and must include:

 - Copy of student’s completed application

 - Copy of student’s transcripts if from a college other than PHHP

 - Supporting letter from the faculty supervisor attached to student’s application

 We anticipate a total of 6 college awards will be given.
 Each award is a $1750 student stipend for the supervised research.
 The student stipend is disbursed in two payments ($750 in September, 2016, and $1000 in April, 2017).
 The student must be in good standing regarding the project to receive payment.
 Good standing is defined as adequate progress on the project determined by the faculty mentor based on progress reports provided by the student, a requirement noted in the next section, completion of all required documentation, and good academic standing.